Allan-Linn-OnT/Take-Note/README.md

 To run our code please refer to the README within the coconet_torch folder or the transformer folder.

 The Harmony generation provided by the baseline models are very poor and hence use of these models for music generation is discouraged.

+In general each folder of this project will have an accompanying README.md file.
+Please refer to them for further instruction on how to run code or what it may be used for.